crisslokman/arch/Memo.md

 - [ ] how to create something that when i click on it a popup showsup with other bottons to click on them ??

+- trying to install "Openssh" to try and ssh into my environment